bassrehab/datory-etl-preprocessing/README.md

 **Client Module**

-Client Module resides at the EDGE Node at /edf/appl/lib, and is available to EDF.jar classpath.
 Entry point is `Application`, that implements the interface `HookFrameworkInterface` and `execute` method.
 The Client Module is used to launch the spark job on the cluster using `SparkJobLauncher`.